jeremy9959/Math-5800-Spring-2020/README.md

 We will continue our practice so far:

 - Mondays: I will meet with each group for about 15 minutes during class just to make sure everyone is making progress.
 - Wednesdays: Each group will present where they are to the class.
-The rules are that everyone in the group must speak- Fridays: I will usually give a brief presentation on a topic in machine learning.
+The rules are that everyone in the group must speak.- Fridays: I will usually give a brief presentation on a topic in machine learning.
 So far I've discussed:

 	- [Bias and Variance](notebooks/BiasVariance.html)
 	- [Polynomial Regression](notebooks/PolynomialRegression.html)